Nikola2444/RISC-V-vector-processor/README.md

 * verif-Contains main source file used to create the verification environment
 * vivado_pjt-Contains scripts used to create vivado project and add all hardware and verification files.
               Check section SIMULATION.
+* Software - Contains assembly and .c examples
+* Vitis_test_app - contains example software used for programming of Zedboard from Vitis.
+* Scripts - .tcl files used for packaging of all the hardware files

 ## SIMULATION